-- Internal/External Chopper: In the example above, the internal and external chopper connections are shown.
+Internal/External Chopper: In the example above, the internal and external chopper connections are shown.
 Both should never be used at the same time.
-An external chopper is needed when a drives internal chopper cannot support the desired duty cycle, or when the drive has no internal chopper transistor. - Wiring Notes: All DC power wiring should be connected DIRECTLY to the DC bus caps of the drive as shown in Figure 5.
+An external chopper is needed when a drives internal chopper cannot support the desired duty cycle, or when the drive has no internal chopper transistor.

+Wiring Notes: All DC power wiring should be connected DIRECTLY to the DC bus caps of the drive as shown in Figure 5.
 Connecting upstream of contactor or line chokes may cause an overvoltage or high frequency switching condition and possible damage the brake and drive.

-FIGURE 6: Power Connections for a Single Braking Module
+FIGURE 6: System Power Connections for a Single Braking Module

-- Master Slave Jumper Settings: In the example above, the braking module is set as the Master (JP7 is the downward position). - Wiring Notes: All DC power wiring between the drive and braking module should be twisted (if possible) and run separate from all control wiring.
+Master - Slave Jumper Settings: In the example above, the braking module is set as the Master (JP7 is the downward position).

+Wiring Notes: All DC power wiring between the drive, braking module and braking resistor should be twisted (if possible) and run separate from all control wiring.

-FIGURE 7: Power Connections for Multiple Braking Modules
+FIGURE 7: System Power Connections for Multiple Braking Modules

-- Master Slave Jumper Settings: In the example above, the top braking module is set as the Master (JP7 is the downward position) and the lower module is in Slave Mode (JP7 is in the upward position). - Wiring Notes: All Power wiring should be twisted (if possible) and run separate from all control wiring.
+Master - Slave Jumper Settings: In the example above, the top braking module is set as the Master (JP7 is the downward position) and the lower module is in Slave Mode (JP7 is in the upward position).

+Wiring Notes: All DC power wiring between the drive, braking module and braking resistor should be twisted (if possible) and run separate from all control wiring.